tilln/jmeter-iso8583/README.md

       before starting threads (timeout configurable via JMeter property `jmeter.iso8583.incomingConnectionTimeout`).
 - *Port*:
 Port number to connect to (outgoing from JMeter in client mode; incoming to JMeter in server mode).
-- *Reuse Connection* (only for client mode): Whether to reuse a persistent connection or reconnect for every request (default: true).
+- *Reuse Connection* (only for client mode; since v1.1): Whether to reuse a persistent connection or reconnect for every request
+(default: true).
-- *Maximum Connections*:
+- *Maximum Connections* (since v1.1):
     * Client mode (only for non-persistent connections): Maximum number of concurrent connections to the remote host.
     * Server mode: Ignored.